Trade directory · San Jose metro · California

 What license do I need for HVAC work in San Jose?

-California C-20 Warm-Air Heating, Ventilating and Air-Conditioning license is required.
-This involves passing both Law & Business and trade-specific exams, plus proving 4 years experience.
+You need a California C-20 Warm-Air Heating, Ventilating and Air-Conditioning contractor license.
+This requires passing both Law & Business and C-20 trade exams, plus 4 years experience.
 Source: California Contractors State License Board.

 Q/02

-How much does an HVAC permit cost in San Jose?
+How much does it cost to install central AC in San Jose?

 Q/03